 Homeostatic vectors (or mechanisms) represent a common challenge for internal stakeholders championing business model innovation.
 The purpose of the former often supersedes and contradicts that intention of the latter.
-Homeostatic vectors are all about achieving and maintaining stability whereas business model innovation often requires change and embracing a path that often leads through instability.
+Homeostatic vectors are focused on achieving and maintaining stability.
+Business model innovation requires change and embraces a path that often leads through instability.

 Examples of homeostatic vectors: